Frequently Asked Questions (FAQS)

 Q. Which auction houses sell vintage NASA photographs?

-A. There have been 3 market-defining auctions at Dreweatts and Bloomsbury Auctions in London.
+A. There have been three market-defining auctions at Dreweatts and Bloomsbury Auctions in London.
 You can download the catalogues and view sale results for all of them via these links: 2011, 2012 and 2015.
 Bonhams in New York also regularly holds sales of vintage NASA photographs and other space exploration items; previous auctions can be found online here.
 While Skinner Auctions, also in America, recently conducted a landmark sale in November 2017, online here.